-Focusing on our measures of local-level employer concentration, the mean employer concentration HHI measure defined at the three-digit SIC and county level is 0.520, while the mean four-digit SIC and county-based HHI measure is 0.651.
-The standard deviation of county-level HHI using the three-digit SIC code classification is 0.347 while using the four-digit SIC code, the standard deviation is 0.338 When we define local-level employer concentration at the commuting zone level, the HHI measures are naturally lower: the mean employer concentration HHIs defined at the three- and four-digit SIC and commuting zone levels are 0.338 and 0.481, respectively, with an associated standard deviation of 0.308 and 0.343.
+digit SIC code, the standard deviation is 0.338 When we define local-level employer concentration at the commuting zone level, the HHI measures are naturally lower: the mean employer concentration HHIs defined at the three- and four-digit SIC and commuting zone levels are 0.338 and 0.481, respectively, with an associated standard deviation of 0.308 and 0.343.
 Thus, the data show significant variation in the local-level concentration measure, with a ratio of standard deviation to mean local HHI varying between 0.52 and 0.91 depending on the industry classification used and the geographic classification.

 We also define indicator variables that take the value of one in county-industries in which the employer concentration HHI measure equals one, and zero otherwise.
-These HHI-based indicator variables are designed to capture counties with high monopsony power of one large employer within a given industry.
-As Table I shows, such a high degree of concentration is not uncommon, with 21.1% (8.0%) of plant-year observations in counties (commuting zones) in which there is only one employer in a given three-digit SIC industry.
+These HHIbased indicator variables are designed to capture counties with high monopsony power of one large employer within a given industry.
+As Table 1 shows, such a high degree of concentration is not uncommon, with 21.1% (8.0%) of plant-year observations in counties (commuting zones) in which there is only one employer in a given three-digit SIC industry.

-Figure I plots trends in local-level employer concentration over time, showing that employer concentration has remained relatively stable over the sample period 1978-2016.
-In Panel A, while the average local-level HHI concentration measure (defined at the four-digit SIC and county level) increased slightly from 0.712 to 0.735 between 1978-1987 and 1988-1997, it remains around 0.735 in the next two decades.
-Similarly, Panel B shows that the average local-level HHI concentration measure (defined at the four-digit SIC and commuting zone level) increased from 0.569 to 0.587 in the first two decades - an increase of 3.2% - and then remains at a similar level in the next two ten-year periods.
+Figure 1 plots trends in local-level employer concentration over time, showing that employer concentration has remained relatively stable over the sample period 1978-2016.
+In Panel A, while the average local-level HHI concentration measure (defined at the four-digit SIC and county level) increased slightly from 0.712 to 0.735 between 1978-1987 and 1988- 1997, it remains around 0.735 in the next two decades.20 Similarly, Panel B shows that the average local-level HHI concentration measure (defined at the four-digit SIC and commuting zone level) increased from 0.569 to 0.587 in the first two decades - an increase of 3.2% - and then remains at a similar level in the next two ten-year periods.21